TOGAF Exam Preparation: 5 Key Insights

 Is the TOGAF exam hard to pass?

-The Part 1 exam tests how well you remember the names and structure of the recipes in the “TOGAF cookbook,” how these are organized, and what kinds of ingredients are used.
+• The Foundation exam (Part 1) is effectively a memory test, requiring in-depth knowledge of the semantics and structure of the TOGAF framework.
+It tests how well you remember the names and structure of the recipes in the "TOGAF cookbook," how these are organized, and what kinds of ingredients are used.

 How long does TOGAF exam preparation take?